Latest COVID-19 updates as well as useful information from around the city.

 Coronavirus Business Support Blog

 The Department for Business, Energy and Industrial Strategy have launched a new Coronavirus Business Support Blog where you can access a number of case studies and find out how other businesses have used government support schemes and working safety guidance.

 For the latest up to date information on support for businesses, visit the coronavirus pages on GOV.UK

-A number of businesses have already signed up to receive the scheme, free of charge, and we still have availability if any other members would like to take advantage of the opportunity.
-To find out more about the opportunity or to sign up, click here.
+A number of businesses have already signed up to receive the schemes, free of charge, and we still have availability if any other members would like to take advantage of the opportunity.
+To find out more or to sign up, click here.

 COVID-19 Business Recovery Planning Webinar